-After a slow start to the ski season, northern Utah mountain areas and resorts could see up to 30 inches of snow as a storm moves in Thursday night and continues through the first half of the weekend.
+After a slow start to the ski season, northern Utah mountain areas and resorts could see up to 30 inches of snow as a storm moved in Thursday night and will continue through the first half of the weekend.

-Winter Storm Warnings and Advisories have been issued and will go into effect Thursday evening across the northern portions of the state, including the Wasatch and Uinta mountains.
+Winter Storm Warnings and Advisories went into effect Thursday evening across the northern portions of the state, including the Wasatch and Uinta mountains.
 Most of the warnings and advisories will last until early Sunday.

 Portions of an atmospheric river that has brought wet weather to the Pacific Northwest will migrate towards northern Utah and initially bring overnight snow showers through early Friday morning, possibly posing problems for the morning commute, especially through the canyons.